GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Our goals are very simple.
-We're going to create the software that puts a computer on every desk and in every home.
+> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.
 >
-> ~ *Bill Gates*
+> ~ *Ivan Sutherland*

 ---
 ## 🏎 Quick Facts